Can Dogs Eat Prunes to Solve Constipation? Be in The Know

 So, Can Dogs Eat Prunes?

+Are prune bad for dogs?
 As carnivores, dogs do not actually fancy eating fruits.
 Most dogs would just ignore them.
 Some dogs are curious and canny though and would take a crack at anything you throw their way.
-Prunes are not recommended for dogs as the benefits of this fruit to humans do not apply to dogs.
+Prunes are not recommended for dogs as the health benefits of of this fruit to humans do not apply to dogs.

 There are no nutritional benefits that your dog would derive from eating prunes either.
 Feeding prunes to your dog(s) are like taking her through a pointless and time-wasting exercise.
 However, there are no documented adverse effects that this fruit has to dogs though.